 ‘The sudden rush of environmental officials from Canberra was reminiscent of author Keith Wileys’ quote from ‘Assignment in New Guinea’ in 1965‘:

 ‘In recent years the academics have discovered New Guinea.
 Grave, plump, portentous, they swarm north in their hundreds each winter, generally finishing somewhere near Goroka in the Eastern Highlands where at times they become so numerous that every bush and stone seems to conceal a lurking bureaucrat or anthropologist.
 After a few weeks or a few months they return home to prepare brisk solutions for all the problems which beset the land.
 Too often they see New Guinea coldly as an exercise in nation-building to be carried out as quickly as possible, with one eye on the taxpayer at home and the other on some ranting demagogue in the United Nations.

 ‘At times the maligned colonialists, who walked ever the country and fought for it, seem to come nearer the heart of the matter.
 Stripped of slogans and self-interest, New Guinea emerges not as a ‘problem’; to be ‘solved’, or assessed , but simply as a land, wild and beautiful, worthy to be loved for its own sake; with a people, backward, kindly, and in need of help’ .

-So, after 28 years trekking, I feel I need to make the following apologies to you in my capacity as the son of a soldier who fought in New Guinea; as a Vietnam veteran; and as a former Member of Parliament and as a pioneer of the Kokoda trekking industry:
+So, after 29 years trekking, I feel I need to make the following apologies to you in my capacity as the son of a digger who fought in New Guinea; as a Vietnam veteran; as a former Member of Parliament and as a pioneer of the Kokoda trekking industry: